Cerro Dominador, Chile, first Solar Thermal Power Plant in Latin America

 How does solar concentration work?

-The plant, located in the saltpeter commune of Maria Elena, Antofagasta Region, uses 10,600 mirrors (heliostats), each with a surface area of 140 m2, on a site of more than 700 hectares, which reflect the sunlight and concentrate the heat in a receiver located at the top of the 250-meter main tower.
+The plant, located in the saltpeter Municipality of Maria Elena, Antofagasta Region, uses 10,600 mirrors (heliostats), each with a surface area of 140 m2, on a site of more than 700 hectares, which reflect the sunlight and concentrate the heat in a receiver located at the top of the 250-meter main tower.

 "What is interesting and revolutionary about this plant is that it can generate energy both day and night, thanks to thermal energy storage", highlighted Minister Jobet, while also explaining that "photovoltaic energy as we know it so far is relatively easy to install and is becoming more and more economical, but it does not work at night".